How It Works

 We invite you to begin now, and grow with us!

-Are the courses I take online with Ariel transferable to other institutions?
+Are the courses I take online with Ariel accredited?
+Are they transferable to other institutions?

-Ariel Online Courses are not transferable to other schools or educational institutions and we are not currently seeking accreditation.
-This may occur at some point in the future but we are building from the ground-up and our primary focus now is to offer the finest online Messianic Jewish program of studies in the world.
+Ariel Online Courses are not transferable to other schools or educational institutions and we are not currently seeking accreditation and do not currently have plans to do so.
+We are building from the ground-up and our primary focus is to offer the finest online Messianic Jewish program of studies in the world.
+We maintain an unswavering committment to doctrines and policies that align with God’s Word, thus we seek approval (“accreditation”) that comes from God Almighty.
+Since we are unaccredited by “man-made” agencies, please keep in mind that a degree from Ariel School of Messianic Jewish Studies may not be recognized by other institutions.

 Can I simply take courses for personal enrichment and decide later about pursing a certificate or degree-level option?